You are here

 Prepare a list of items and make sure your students understand them.

-- A common room for students to relax
+- a common room for students to relax in

 - Get the students to work in small groups.